Compression Molding

 Not Suited For

-• Parts where flash is structurally or cosmetically unacceptable and cannot be deflashed
+• Parts where flash cannot be tolerated

 Common Questions